 - Communicate findings of environmental studies or proposals for environmental remediation to other restoration professionals.

-Environmental Planners with little to no experience tend to make between $40350 and $50640 while the more experienced ones make over $90210 per year.
+Environmental Restoration Planners with little to no experience tend to make between $42520 and $53580 while the more experienced ones can earn over $94590 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as An Environmental Planner is to move to a higher paying state like DC.
-Right now, the highest paying states for Environmental Planners are DC, IL, AK, NJ and CA.
+One of the easiest ways to increase your salary as an Environmental Restoration Planner is to move to a higher paying state like DC.
+Right now, the highest paying states for Environmental Restoration Planners are DC, CO, CA, NM and VA.

-3 other factors that can increase your salary as An Environmental Planner is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as an Environmental Restoration Planner is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Environmental Planners what degree they had when they got the job and most of them said they had a Master’s degree followed by Bachelors degree.
+We asked other Environmental Restoration Planners what degree they had when they got the job and most of them said they had a Master’s Degree followed by a Bachelor’s Degree.

 Pros and Cons